Hypocaust

 L: Remains of the hypocaust in the baths of Ferentum, in Lazio (photo Allison Smith).

-R: The hypocaust in the caldarium of the South Gate Baths in Perge, Turkey.
-The suspensura rests on brick arches rather than on the more common square pilae (photo Konogan Beaufay).
+caldarium of the South Gate Baths in Perge, Turkey.
+The suspensura rests on brick arches rather than on the more common pilae made of square bessales (photo Konogan Beaufay).